 In our media-driven culture of 24-hour news and rapidly breaking headlines, some say House Democrats are running out of time to make the case for impeachment.
 This is exacerbated – falsely, I think – by the looming Presidential election.
 One factor, however, political observers agree on is this: if held today, House Republicans would vote against impeachment.
 The same is predicted in the Senate, where Republicans hold the majority.

-As a psychotherapist, I’ve learned people rarely change they’re minds via rational argument, no matter how potentially destructive the consequences.
+As a psychotherapist, I’ve learned people rarely change their minds via rational argument, no matter how potentially destructive the consequences.
 If you have to repeat yourself, like House Democrats and legal analysts have been doing, that’s a sign no one is listening.
 It has become increasingly apparent no argument or evidence will sway Congressional Republicans.
 Donald Trump has remained in office because of an insidious campaign by Republican lawmakers, Party officials and right-wing media outlets to keep him there.

 It was no different during Nixon’s impeachment.
 As James Robenalt recalls in a piece for The Washington Post, “although the timeline gets compressed in our collective memory, the ‘drip, drip, drip’ of revelations about Watergate came over a full two years.”
 In fact, “Bob Woodward and Carl Bernstein wrote relentlessly about the scandal [but] Americans were largely unmoved.”¹